cbednarski/cli/README.md

 # CLI

-CLI is designed to help you quickly build _verb-noun_ interfaces like those found in `git`, `docker`, `go`, `lxc`, `packer`, and other contemporary programs.
+CLI is designed to help you quickly build command interfaces like those found in `git`, `docker`, `go`, `vagrant`, and other contemporary tools.

 	program-name command-name arg1 arg2 arg3 ...

-CLI is designed to have valid defaults so you may skip defining fields you don't need or care about.
-For more details, see the package documentation.

-## Built-in Features
+## Design Goals

-CLI includes a few built-in features that every program should have
+CLI includes a few built-in features that every program should have.

 - `program-name --version` displays the program's version
 - `program-name --help` displays **command help** (a list of available commands)
 - `program-name help` can be invoked to show help about commands or other topics
 - Running `program-name` without additional parameters will display command help

+CLI's data types are designed to have valid defaults so you may safely run a program with nothing defined (though it won't do anything interesting).
+This facilitates prototyping and development while still producing correct behavior.

+For more details, see the package documentation.

 ## Examples

+### Empty Program

+This is a valid CLI app (that doesn't do much)

+	func main() {
+		commands := map[string]*cli.Command{
+			"my-first-command": {},
+		},

+		app := &cli.CLI{
+			Commands: commands,
+		}

+		if err := app.Run(); err != nil {
+			cli.ExitWithError(err)
+		}
+	}

+You can start with this and gradually specify commands or properties as you write your application.

 ### Defining Commands